-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Chattanooga is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Chattanooga isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Chattanooga are a mix of both white- and blue-collar jobs.
 Overall, Chattanooga is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Chattanooga who work in office and administrative support (13.37%), sales jobs (11.42%), and management occupations (9.34%).

-The overall education level of Chattanooga is somewhat higher than in the average US city of 21.84%: 27.21% of adults 25 and older in the city have at least a bachelor's degree.
+In terms of college education, Chattanooga is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 27.21% of adults 25 and older in the city have at least a bachelor's degree.

 The per capita income in Chattanooga in 2010 was $24,643, which is upper middle income relative to Tennessee, and middle income relative to the rest of the US.
 This equates to an annual income of $98,572 for a family of four.
 However, Chattanooga contains both very wealthy and poor people as well.